 Modern Slavery Act Transparency Statement

-- Yorkshire Water Services Ltd, which provides water and sewerage services to 4.7 million people and around 130,000 businesses in the Yorkshire region.
-It’s activities are regulated by the Water Services Regulation Authority, OFWAT;
+- Yorkshire Water Services Limited (Yorkshire Water) - provides water and sewerage services to around 5 million people and 140,000 businesses in the Yorkshire region.

 Kelda’s organisational structure and Group relationships are summarised here.